 Wide belts will look like a corset on you, so you may want to stick with narrow belts.
 High waisted jeans will have a similar effect.
 I wouldn't be concerned about how these look as much as how they'd keep you from bending at the waist.
 I'm short waisted and wear wide belts on occasion - I just have to remember what I'm getting into.

-Dresses with a waist seam or elastic waistband may leave you with excess fabric above the waist.
+Dresses with a waist seam may ride up and leave you with excess fabric above the waist.

 But what about?